-Crime is a reality everywhere, including UCF.
-To combat this, UCFPD provides regular programming to increase the campus community's knowledge of safety and crime prevention, and we take proactive steps to address crimes that are not uncommon on a college campus.
+As you'll see in this report, crime is a reality everywhere, including UCF.
+The Public Safety team provides regular programming to increase the community's knowledge of safety and crime prevention, and we take proactive steps to address crimes that are not uncommon on a college campus.